-This is nearly 33 km2 of forested land in this catchment and the percentage area under forest cover is higher than the national average.
-Unlike agriculture, the location of forestry activity is known and not much forestry activity occurs in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-However, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlight areas of acidification, eutrophication and sedimentation risk (Maps 25, 26 and 27).
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with forestry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+This is almost 18 km of forested land in this catchment and the percentage area under forest cover is lower than the national average.
+Unlike agriculture, the location of forestry activity is known and much of the forestry in the catchment is located in close proximity to the shellfish area.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status,, does not highlight any areas of diffuse risk (Map 13).
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlights areas of eutrophication and sedimentation risk (Maps 26 and 27).
+Monitoring does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to be affecting shellfish water quality in this shellfish area.